guardian/mobile-n10n/README.md

 Returns no relevant content - could return an error code however.

-The topics are matched with OR.
+The topics are matched with AND - this can be easily changed however.
+Or we could restrict it all to just one topic.

+As this is an external API it does need hardening - ie input data needs to be validated.

 ## Authors
 * William Narmontas